akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The farm woman nodded.
 ‘Ah.
 A wild egg.
 I saw a fox take the mother from its nest down by the river.
 The goose in the corner isn’t the sitting kind.
 She won’t see it through.’

 Mother leant in, her eyes scanning the quiet, grey birds in the main nesting area by the door.
-‘Look here, Beatrice.
-These eggs are from the marsh-mother.
+‘See, Beatrice, these eggs are from the marsh-mother.
 They’ll hatch into well-behaved birds that stay near the hall and not try to fly the fence every time the wind changes.’

 A small, hard line appeared between Beatrice’s brows.
 It was the same look her father wore when he was counting the days until a storm.

-‘I want the one from the reeds,’ she said, crossing her arms.
+‘No, I want the one from the reeds,’ she said, crossing her arms determinedly.

-Mother looked at the larger, bone-coloured egg, then back at her daughter’s determined face.
-She didn’t argue.
-Instead, she knelt in the straw, checking the warmth of the stray egg with the back of her hand.
+Mother looked at the larger, bone-coloured egg, then back at her daughter’s face.
+She knelt down in the straw, checking the warmth of the stray egg with the back of her hand.

 ‘We’ll need a hen,’ Mother said softly.
 ‘A broody one who won’t mind the size of it.
 If it doesn’t hatch, we’ll come back and choose another.’

-‘I want this one, Mother!
-Please.’
+‘I want this one, Mother, please!’

 The woman considered, looking towards the rafters.
 ‘Well, I do have an old speckled hen.
 Been sitting on stones for a week and cross enough to peck the eyes out of any fox.
 I guess that the egg’s due in two or three weeks time, so patience is required.’